r-devel/r-dev-web/WindowsBuilds/R-devel/howto.md

 EOF
 ```

-Build R and recommended packages:
+Build R and the recommended packages:

 ```
 make rsync-recommended